I read an excellent debrief on a startup’s experience with MongoDB, called “A Year with MongoDB”.

 Content Management Systems: Here, schema-free design, avoidance of joins, its query language, and support for arbitrary metadata become an excellent set of tradeoffs vs. tabular storage in an RDBMS.
 MongoDB’s website has some nice examples of uses in media.

-Document Management Systems: MongoDB can be used to great sucess as the canonical store of documents which are then indexed in a full-text search engine like Solr.
-You can do this kind of storage in an RDBMS, but MongoDB has less administrative overhead, a simpler development workflow, and less impedance mismatch with document-based stores like Solr.
+Document Management Systems: MongoDB can be used to great sucess as the canonical store of documents which are then indexed in a full-text search engine like Solr or Elasticsearch.
+You can do this kind of storage in an RDBMS, but MongoDB has less administrative overhead, a simpler development workflow, and less impedance mismatch with document-based stores like Solr and Elasticsearch.
 Further, with GridFS, you can even use MongoDB as a store for actual files, and leverage MongoDB’s replica sets for spreading those files across machines.

 So, when evaluating MongoDB for your project, look at these use cases and see if they match yours.
 Because these are some of MongoDB’s “sweet spots”, and where you will likely get the most benefit out of its design.